software-tools-books/js4ds/_chapters_en/display.md

 - "Use Babel to translate JSX into JavaScript in the browser."
 - "Define new React components with a pseudo-HTML element and a corresponding function."
 - "Attributes to pseudo-HTML are passed to the JavaScript function as a `props` object."
-- "Use Node's `http-server` to load scripts from files during development."
 ---

 - In the beginning, people created HTML pages by typing them in